Amsterdam News

 Illegal, But Not Illegal

 Gedogen is a Dutch verb that cannot be properly translated.
 It roughly means “tolerated,” but in a wider and different sense of the word.
-It is used of a situation or activity that technically is illegal, but which is actively tolerated as a matter of government policy — since everyone knows the issue (say, prostitution or the use of soft drugs, can not be legislated away).
+It is used of a situation or activity that technically is illegal, but which is actively tolerated as a matter of government policy.
+Why?
+Because everyone knows that certain issues — say, prostitution or the use of soft drugs — can not be legislated away.

 In short, gedogen is something that is illegal, but not illegal.